tink-ab/tink-link-web-payment-example/README.md

 # Tink Link web payment example

-This is an example app showcasing how payments initialisation could be implemented using Tink Link.
+This is an example app implementing payments initialisation using Tink Link.
 This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

 ## Installation